apexfarm/ApexTriggerHandler/README.md

 ### Package ApexTriggerHandlerExt

-This package can be optionally installed to extend a new feature ([custom metadata type settings](#12-bind-with-handler-settings)) for the above one.
-It introduces additional but only one SOQL query to a custom metadata type.
-If your system already reaches some governor limit around SOQL queries, can consider deploy this one later. **Note**: The above package is required to be installed before this one.
+This package can be optionally installed to extend the new feature ([custom metadata type settings](#12-bind-with-handler-settings)) for the above one.

 | Environment           | Installation Link                                                                                                                                         | Version   |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- |